 A plant variety can be of any botanical taxon.
 The variety must meet the following criteria:

 In addition to meeting the criteria for distinctness, uniformity and stability, the variety must be new.
-Novelty requires that variety constituents or harvested material of the variety have not been sold (or otherwise disposed of) with the breeder’s consent for purposes of exploitation of the variety, either:
+Novelty requires that the variety constituents or harvested material of the variety have not been sold (or otherwise disposed of) with the breeder’s consent for purposes of exploitation of the variety, either:

 The following acts relating to the plant variety require authorisation by the holder of the CPVR: